-Let’s first get past tradition.
-This guide is not exclusive to those who attend or are alumnus of ivy league schools and preparatory academies in the Northeast United States.
-You’re safe to read on.
+This guide is about prep clothing & preppy style.
+It’s not exclusive to those who attend or are alumnus of Ivy League schools and preparatory academies in the Northeast United States — it’s for everybody interested in this (life)style.

-Traditionally the terms “prep”, “preppy”, “prepster” or any other variation was historically used to describe a subculture of upper class youth born into old money in the Northeastern United States.
-They, as their fathers before them would go on to attend the family alma mater, typically one of the eight schools classified as “ivy league” being Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Princeton University, the University of Pennsylvania, and Yale University.
+Traditionally the terms “prep,” “preppy,” “prepster” or any other variation was historically used to describe a subculture of upper class youth born into old money in the Northeastern United States.
+They, as their fathers before them, would attend the family alma mater, typically one of the eight schools classified as “Ivy League:” Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Princeton University, the University of Pennsylvania, and Yale University.

-Today, the term “preppy” is far looser and a term regularly used in high schools across North America and parts of Europe.
-It still describes a subculture, but that of a social circle of well brought up men and women who have adopted a manner of speech, vocabulary, dress, manners and etiquette that becomes an integral part of their lifestyle reflective of the traditions adopted from those historic upper-class Northeastern families.
+Today, the term “preppy” is far looser and is a term regularly used in high schools across North America and parts of Europe.
+It still describes a subculture, but that of a social circle of well brought up men and women who have adopted a manner of speech, vocabulary, dress, manners and etiquette that becomes an integral part of their lifestyle, which is reflective of the traditions adopted from those historic upper-class Northeastern families.

-Of course, the prep culture, or coastal culture as I like to call it is still very predominant in those regions, but it has spread into other areas and is often referred to as southern culture and now classic American culture, adopted by men and women in all of the fifty states, as well as abroad.
+Of course, the prep culture or coastal culture is still very predominant in those regions, but it has spread into other areas and is often referred to as southern culture and now classic American culture, adopted by men and women in all of the fifty states, as well as abroad.

-One way to really explain the culture is to compare it to dandyism.
-If you haven’t read Lisa Birnbach’s books The Official Preppy Handbook or True Prep, buy them today as they’re the lesson you’ll need on what it means to be a prep.
-What’s interesting however, is that when Birnbach wrote the book, she intended it as a way to poke fun at the privileged East Coast college students she grew up with, but instead, ended up glamorizing the prep culture which was really the beginning of spread throughout the United States and into other countries.
+One way to explain the culture is to compare it to dandyism.
+If you haven’t read Lisa Birnbach’s books The Official Preppy Handbook or True Prep, buy them today as they’re the primers you’ll need on what it means to be a prep.
+What is interesting, however, is that when Birnbach wrote the book, she intended it as a way to poke fun at the privileged East Coast college students she grew up with, but it ironically ended up glamorizing the prep culture —which was really the beginning of spreading it throughout the United States and into other countries.

 One relatively tell tale sign of a prep is the sense of the style adopted by the average preppy.
-Almost like a school uniform, the culture has adopted this very nautical, clean cut image synonymous with brands like Brooks Brothers, J.Crew, LL Bean, Ralph Lauren and other various brands.
+Almost like a school uniform, the culture has adopted a very nautical, clean cut image synonymous with brands like Brooks Brothers, J.Crew, LL Bean, Ralph Lauren and other various brands.
 Just as Christians go to Church, executives go to the boardroom and astronauts enjoy going to space; we as preps will forever enjoy the breeze on the boardwalk, the gin and tonic in the backyard and soaking up the sun in the summer.
-Believe me, if I could spend each summer in the Hampton’s or Cape Cod, I’d be there in a heartbeat with bells on.

-At Gentleman’s Gazette, many readers define themselves as dandies whereas other readers will agree they fit into the subculture of being a true prep.
-Since we often focus on the dandy lifestyle, it seemed fitting to really delve deep into the preppy style and the culture surrounding it.
+At Gentleman’s Gazette, many readers define themselves as well-dressed whereas other readers will agree they fit into the subculture of being a true prep.

 An Introduction to Prep Style

-Before you go assuming that we’re different from other subcultures stop and think.
-The same as bikers wear leather and tattoos, rockers wear tighter leather and band shirts and cheerleaders wear pink, we as preps enjoy a certain style all our own.
-It defines us and gives us an ability to showcase the things we’re passionate about, in unobtrusive ways but while being able to say “Hey, I’m a prep and I’m proud of it!”
+Before you go assuming that we’re different from other subcultures, stop and think.
+As bikers wear leather and tattoos, rockers wear tight leather and band shirts, and cheerleaders wear pink, we as preps enjoy a certain style all our own.
+It defines us and gives us the ability to showcase the things we’re passionate about, in unobtrusive ways but while being able to say “Hey, I’m a prep and I’m proud of it!”

 History of Preppy Style

-Initially preppy style actually started around 1910-1912 before becoming popularly known as Ivy Style in the mid 1940s.
-One of the first and most iconic preppy brands, J. Press, began to develop fashions that were sold exclusively to the various Northeastern collegiate and many believe, it was that J.Press that helped to shape the preppy subculture we know today.
-By the mid twentieth century, the two most iconic preppy haberdasheries had developed storefronts on campus at Harvard, Princeton and Yale.
-It was Brooks Brothers and J.Press that started the trends, giving affluent ivy league students onsite shopping which resulted in much of the campus wearing their clothing.
+The initial preppy style actually started around 1910-1912 before becoming popularly known as Ivy Style in the mid-1940s.
+One of the first and most iconic preppy brands, J. Press, began to develop fashions that were sold exclusively to the various Northeastern collegiate and many believe that it was that J.Press that helped to shape the preppy subculture we know today.
+By the mid-twentieth century, the two most iconic preppy haberdasheries had developed storefronts on campus at Harvard, Princeton, and Yale.
+It was Brooks Brothers and J.Press that started the trends, giving affluent Ivy League students onsite shopping, which resulted in much of the campus wearing their clothing.

-With the popularity of traditional New England activities such as sailing, fencing, rowing, tennis, golf and polo; many of the fashions that were designed for sale on campus were reflective of these leisurely pastimes.
-Since much of the clothes sold were influenced by these activities, it stood to reason that students on campus began wearing the clothing to those respective events, matches and games.
-Since students often spent much of their off campus time together, many of them traveled with their families to Palm Beach, Florida, which really became the quintessential preppy vacation hotspot.
-It was here that many of the companies outfitting these ivy leaguers were inspired to begin using the bright colors found in Palm Beach in their clothing, a contributing factor to why preps are so well known today for wearing such brightly colored attire.
-By the 1980s preppy style was in a class of its own with dozens of companies opening up shop to cater to a wealthy clientele who treated clothes with a passion hardly seen in America before.
+With the popularity of traditional New England activities such as sailing, fencing, rowing, tennis, golf, and polo, many of the fashions that were designed for sale on campus were reflective of these leisurely pastimes.
+Since much of the clothing sold were influenced by these activities, it stood to reason that students on campus began wearing the clothing to those respective events, matches and games.
+Since students often spent much of their off-campus time together, many of them traveled with their families to Palm Beach, Florida, which really became the quintessential preppy vacation hotspot.
+It was here that many of the companies outfitting these Ivy Leaguers were inspired to begin using the bright colors found in Palm Beach in their clothing, a contributing factor to why preps are so well known today for wearing such brightly colored attire.
+By the 1980s, preppy style was in a class of its own with dozens of companies opening up shop to cater to a wealthy clientele who treated clothes with a passion hardly seen in America before.